robbernabe/newrelic_papertrail_middleware/README.md

-#New Relic Papertrail Django Integration
+#New Relic/Papertrail Django Middleware

-Add a link to related logs in Papertrail via New Relic custom parameters.
+Add a link in New Relic to related logs in Papertrail via custom parameters.

 ##Installation